 In addition to specific IP Addresses, there's a section below this to specify Virtual Networks.
 If your organization is using a VPN with a fixed IP address, you can just add that to the list of IP Addresses but a VPN in the cloud can be assigned here and if its IP Address changes, the connection remains authorized.

-Firewall rules can also be managed through Transact-SQL (T-SQL):
+Firewall rules can also be managed through Transact-SQL (T-SQL) at the server's Master database level:

 You can also set IP addresses in each database using Transact-SQL: